zmanio/atmos/changelog/README.md

  - Changed event monitors from accepting `thrown: Throwable` to `outcome: Try[Any]` in order to support the addition of result classifiers.
 This is a breaking change for any implementations of `EventMonitor`` or extensions of the classes defined in `atmos.monitor`.
 Direct usage of the DSL will continue to compile normally.

+ - Added support for chaining together multiple event monitors in `atmos.events.ChainedEvents` and in the DSL as `alsoMonitorWith`.

 # 2.0 (2014-09-12)